AdobeDocs/dynamic-media-developer-resources.en/help/aem-viewers-ref/c-html5-s7-aem-asset-viewers/c-html5-ecatsearch-viewer-about/c-html5-ecatsearch-viewer-customizingviewer/r-html5-ecatsearch-customize-pageview.md

 >
 >When the `frametransition` modifier is set to `turn` or `auto` (on desktop systems), the appearance of the page divider is controlled with the `pageturnstyle` modifier and the `.s7pagedivider` CSS class is ignored.

 It is possible to configure the display of the custom mouse cursors over the main viewer area.
-This is controlled with the additional attribute selectors applied to `.s7ecatalogsearchviewer .s7pageview` CSS class:
+This ability is controlled with the additional attribute selectors applied to `.s7ecatalogsearchviewer .s7pageview` CSS class:

 <table id="table_908164DECF9347A19A9696A23BBDB1A2">
  <thead>